© Crown copyright 2019

 3. Providing paid employment (permanent or fixed term)

-As well as providing employment opportunities, a Disability Confident Employer will encourage disabled people to apply for their vacancies and support them when they do.
+A Disability Confident Employer will encourage disabled people to apply for all of their vacancies and support them when they do.
 Jobcentre Plus has a range of recruitment services that can help an employer seeking to recruit staff.
 An employer can get:

 - recruitment advice, including specialist support for businesses